 The Asian club exists as an organization of students whose main focus is to foster

-collegiate experience through the exchange of ideas, academic encouragement, social
+the collegiate experience through the exchange of ideas, academic encouragement, social

 activities, and spiritual growth.